MGDSoft/stackdriver-bundle/README.md

 The bundle  will be configured only for prod environment see **packages/prod/mgdsoft_stackdriver.yaml** for more info.

-Inside appengine credentials are configured auto optionally, but to test in local you must to configure **mgdsoft_stackdriver.credentials_json_file**
+Inside appengine credentials are configured auto, but to test in local you must set **mgdsoft_stackdriver.credentials_json_file**

 Finally configure like simple monolog service handler and enjoy it.